 Georgian Salad with Walnuts Dressing (სალათი ნიგვზით)

-Khinkali or Georgian soup dumpling is an iconic traditional dish in the country.
+Khinkali or Georgian soup dumpling is an iconic Georgian traditional food.
 Khinkali is similar to Chinese soup dumplings, but I found the taste to be quite different.
 The Georgian ones come in a bigger size.

 Khinkali is made of twisted knobs of dough, stuffed with meat and spices.
 The meat can be pork, lamb or beef, we also found that some restaurants were serving a vegetarian Khinkali which had mushrooms, cheese or potatoes instead of meat.